max-y-huang/funnybone/README.md

   - Requires `output.db`.
 - `streamlit run scripts/rank_similar_terms.py`
   - A streamlit app that retrieves similar terms and ranks them by an aspect of humour (descending).
+  - Terms that are not rated are in red.
-  - Requires `output.db`
+  - Requires `output.db`.

 ## Known Problems

 - Not all words from `scripts/rank_similar_terms.py` get rated.
-  - Casing problem.
+  - Casing problem: api.datamuse.com returns terms in lowercase (e.g. [this](https://api.datamuse.com/words?ml=intercontinental%20ballistic%20missile) returns "icbm" instead of "ICBM").
+  - Can be fixed by storing words in `output.json` in lowercase.